aacase/keystokePhonegap/README.md

 keystokePhonegap
 ================

-This is the precompiled code for a phonegap build of the webapp located here: (https://keystokestorytime.herokuapp.com)Keystoke StoryTime
+This is the precompiled code for a phonegap build of the webapp located here: [Keystoke Storytime](http://keystokestorytime.herokuapp.com/)

 This app literally does one thing, and one thing only.
 It loads a brower window on an android device, and then directs the window